01

 When the right setting is not already available, build the ring path through CAD.

 ExploreA photo, sketch, or even a rough idea is enough to start.
-Andrew can usually tell you whether the smartest path is a sourced diamond, a modified setting, a CAD build, or a short call to compare options.
+I can usually tell you whether the smartest path is a sourced diamond, a modified setting, a CAD build, or a short call to compare options.